cmurphy/keyhook/README.md

 Usage
 -----

 Run keystone in devstack.
+In /etc/keystone/keystone.conf, create a new section `[unified_limit]` and add the config option `enforcement_model = strict_two_level` and restart keystone.

 Create a service and endpoint for kubernetes:

 ```
 $ openstack service create kubernetes --name kubernetes